This activity is jointly provided by Medical Education Resources and Cosmetic Bootcamp University.

 This activity is supported by educational grants and/or in kind product donations from

-Target Audience: Residents and Fellows enrolled in a program within one of the core specialties (Dermatology, Plastic Surgery, Ophthalmology and ENT) as well as core physicians within their first 5 years of practice.
+Target Audience: Physicians, Residents and Fellows enrolled in a program within one of the core specialties (Dermatology, Plastic Surgery, Ophthalmology and ENT).

 After completing this activity, the participant should be better able to: